AliciaFrederick/choice-and-chance/content/System/Creating a Character.md

 2. Insert template > [[Party Template]]
 3. Fill out the sheet!

-Alternatively, you can print the [[Char Sheet PDF.pdf]] and go analog!
+Alternatively, you can print the [[C&C Character Sheet.pdf]] and go analog!